bbauska/W3Cx-5of5/README.md

 </p>

 <p>What it the best method for learning Web Development?</p>
-<p>Take a look at one of my websites; <a href="https://Web-Programming.bauska.org">'Web Programming with JavaScript and Python'</a></p>
+<p>Take a look at one of my websites; <a href="https://Web-Programming.bauska.org">
+'Web Programming with JavaScript and Python'</a>.</p>
 <p>Now, what it the best method for learning JavaScript?</p>
-<p>When you are a complete beginner, I will recommend to look at examples,
+<p>When you are a complete beginner, I will recommend to look at examples, tweak
-tweak them, change small things, try to understand what the syntax looks like.
+them, change small things, try to understand what the syntax looks like.
 Even without deep explanations, without reading a book, or studying in details the different concepts of language, you can learn a lot.</p>
 <p>To learn everything, a great start is W3Cx.
-Google it.
-I have.</p>
+Google it.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~ 94. html for myfunction; simple plotting function (70) ~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">